mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 ## Lifetime elision

-We now know how to explicitly write lifetime parameters, but you might recall that we don't always have to that.
+We now know how to explicitly write lifetime parameters, but you might recall that we don't always have to do that.
 Indeed, Rust will first try to figure out the lifetimes itself, applying a set of predefined rules.
 We call this _lifetime elision_.

 {{ include_code_sample(path="lessons/05_types_reasoning/lifetimes_elision.rs", language="rust") }}